 After you’ve filled up and cooled down, you can begin the hike to Kurama, which takes you past impressive cedar roots, shrines, temples and a museum.
 The route takes 2-3 hours and is reasonably easy, with a few tough spots along the way.
 It finishes close to Kurama Onsen, where you can soak your weary muscles before catching the free shuttle bus back to Kurama Station.

-6. Get back to nature at Mount Takao
+6. Getting back to nature at Mount Takao

 Not to be confused with Tokyo’s Takao, this is a stunning mountain area dotted with temples and a perfect shady escape.
 There are three main temples: Kozanji, which is a UNESCO World Heritage Site, Jingoji and Saimyoji—all in the forested valley.
 The area is most popular during autumn as it has some amazing color changes, but in summer you can take advantage of the shady forests and avoid the crowds too.
 After exploring the three temple complexes you can enjoy a river walk along the base of Mount Atago, with plenty of swimming spots along the way.

-Access: You can catch one of the JR buses from Kyoto Station to Takao, which leaves every 30 minutes and costs ¥520 each way.
+Access: You can catch one of the JR buses from Kyoto Station to Takao, which leave every 30 minutes and cost ¥520 each way.
 When you finish your walk, head to Kiyotaki bus stop and catch the 64 or 94 bus towards Arashiyama.